TestingDC/Minesweeper/README.md

 # Minesweeper
-A Minesweeper game in java
+A Minesweeper game made in Java using Slick2D & Light Weight Java Game Engine